-"Parent" means a birth or adoptive parent, legal guardian or any other person having responsibility for, or legal custody of, a child.
+(Rule 1.28) "Parent" means a birth or adoptive parent, legal guardian or any other person having responsibility for, or legal custody of, a child.

-- "Placing Agency" means an organization, either publicly or privately operated, that is legally authorized to place a child in a facility or to refer a child to a program. - "Positive Reinforcement" means an action that, when systematically and regularly applied following the desired behavior of a child, makes it more likely that the desired behavior will recur. - "Program" means a Day Treatment Program when it is used alone without an adjective. - "Psychotropic Drug" means a drug or substance that alters the chemical balance of neurotransmitters in the central nervous system. - "Record" means the individual file established and maintained for a child. - "Requirements" means the Delacare: Requirements for Residential Child Care Facilities and Day Treatment Programs or a portion thereof. - "Restrictive Procedure" means the involuntary, non-punitive, age-appropriate, time-limited and reasonable use of any action, device, drug or technique that is designed to restrain or restrict a child's movement, function or mobility for the purpose of: - Reducing serious maladaptive behavior of a child; - Preventing a child from harming either himself or herself, or others; - Preventing the destruction of property; or - Controlling maladaptive behavior when the child has failed to respond to other less restrictive means of behavior management. - Restrictive procedures are aversive conditioning, chemical restraint, exclusion, locked isolation, and mechanical restraint.
-Non-violent physical intervention strategies and time-out techniques are not restrictive procedures. - "Service Plan" means a written, prescribed plan that specifies the basis for a child's admission to a facility or program, the techniques to be used to address his or her treatment needs, or goals for family reunification and permanency planning.
-The plan shall identify the persons responsible for developing and implementing the plan, and the time frames for carrying out the plan while the child is residing in a facility or participating in a program. - "Service Supervisor" means a person who is assigned responsibility by a licensee for the supervision of one or more service workers. - "Service Worker" means a person designated by a licensee to coordinate, develop and implement the service plan for a child. - "Teacher" means a person designated by the licensee to directly provide education services to children. - "Time-Out Technique" means the time-limited removal of a child from his or her immediate environment or the time-limited prohibition of a child to participate in an activity, as specified in Requirements 3.3.11.1, 3.3.11.2 and 3.3.11.3. - "Treatment" means the various services that are designed, developed, and implemented by a licensee to ameliorate the various educational, health care, medical, psychological, social or other needs of a child. - "Volunteer" means any person who provides an unpaid service or support to a facility or program for more than 40 hours in a calendar year, and whose primary role or function involves having direct contact with children.
+(Rule 1.29) "Placing Agency" means an organization, either publicly or privately operated, that is legally authorized to place a child in a facility or to refer a child to a program.

+(Rule 1.30) "Positive Reinforcement" means an action that, when systematically and regularly applied following the desired behavior of a child, makes it more likely that the desired behavior will recur.

+(Rule 1.31) "Program" means a Day Treatment Program when it is used alone without an adjective.

+(Rule 1.32) "Psychotropic Drug" means a drug or substance that alters the chemical balance of neurotransmitters in the central nervous system.

+(Rule 1.33) "Record" means the individual file established and maintained for a child.

+(Rule 1.34) "Requirements Regulations" means the Delacare: Requirements Regulations for Residential Child Care Facilities and Day Treatment Programs or a portion thereof.

+(Rule 1.35) "Restrictive Procedure" means the involuntary, non-punitive, age-appropriate, time-limited and reasonable use of any action, device, drug or technique that is designed to restrain or restrict a child's movement, function or mobility for the purpose of:

+Reducing serious maladaptive behavior of a child;

+Preventing a child from harming either himself or herself, or others;

+Preventing the destruction of property; or

+Controlling maladaptive behavior when the child has failed to respond to other less restrictive means of behavior management.

+Restrictive procedures are aversive conditioning, chemical restraint, exclusion, locked isolation, and mechanical restraint.
+Non-violent physical intervention strategies and time-out techniques are not restrictive procedures.

+(Rule 1.36) "Service Plan" means a written, prescribed plan that specifies the basis for a child's admission to a facility or program, the techniques to be used to address his or her treatment needs, or goals for family reunification and permanency planning.
+The plan shall identify the persons responsible for developing and implementing the plan, and the time frames for carrying out the plan while the child is residing in a facility or participating in a program.

+(Rule 1.37) "Service Supervisor" means a person who is assigned responsibility by a licensee for the supervision of one or more service workers.

+(Rule 1.38) "Service Worker" means a person designated by a licensee to coordinate, develop and implement the service plan for a child.

+(Rule 1.39) "Teacher" means a person designated by the licensee to directly provide education services to children.

+(Rule 1.40) "Time-Out Technique" means the time-limited removal of a child from his or her immediate environment or the time-limited prohibition of a child to participate in an activity, as specified in Requirements sections 3.3.11.1, 3.3.11.2 and 3.3.11.3.

+(Rule 1.41) "Treatment" means the various services that are designed, developed, and implemented by a licensee to ameliorate the various educational, health care, medical, psychological, social or other needs of a child.

+(Rule 1.42) "Volunteer" means any person who provides an unpaid service or support to a facility or program for more than 40 hours in a calendar year, and whose primary role or function involves having direct contact with children.
 The term "volunteer" shall include student interns.